 I've been investing in the stock markets since 1995 when Charles Schwab had a nascent online brokerage company.
 My father showed me his account one trading day and I was immediately hooked by all the green and red from various stock movements.

-19 years isn’t a particularly long investment resume, but I did spend 13 years in the equities department of two major investment banks.
+I spent 13 years in the equities department of two major investment banks.
 Instead of buying and holding, I was neck deep into the sales and analysis of public companies.
-I’d meet with senior management, travel overseas to conferences, and visit company factories to kick the tires and make recommendations.
+I'd meet with senior management, travel overseas to conferences, and visit company factories to kick the tires and make recommendations.

-The stock markets can be absolutely brutal to your net worth if you are not properly diversified.
+The stock market can be absolutely brutal to your net worth if you are not properly diversified.
 If you planned to retire in 2008-2010 you were absolutely crushed if most of your investments were in stocks.
-Everything has rebounded five years later, but that means you lost five years of financial freedom with a whole bunch of worrying while you worked through the recovery.
+Everything has rebounded years later.
+However, that means you lost five years of financial freedom with a whole bunch of worrying while you worked through the recovery.

 Despite all the carnage, if you had just held on to a major index fund like the S&P 500, you would have come out OK since we're close to record highs today.
 Your money could have been invested elsewhere to provide greater returns since we had a lost decade between 2000-2010, but in the end everything always seems to turn out fine.
 It's just hard not to feel scared when everything is going the wrong way.